codefellows/seattle-ops-301d8/class-07/lab/README.md

       `sudo systemctl status nginx`
      - If it is not running, start it with:
       `sudo systemctl start nginx`
+     - If it is already running, you may need to restart it with:
+       `sudo systemctl restart nginx`
      - Open up ports 22, 8000 on UFW.
        - Activate the Ubuntu Server's UFW.
        - Include a screenshot of UFW settings while you're shelled into Ubuntu Server.